The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 15) Istana Nurul Iman

-If someone posed the question, “Where is the world’s largest residential palace located?”, most people would probably say somewhere in Europe, or maybe China.
+If someone posed the question, “Where is the world’s largest residential palace located?”, most would likely assume somewhere in Europe, or maybe China.
 Not many would guess it’s on the jungle island of Borneo.
-Well, maybe you would, since now you know about Brunei’s tendency towards building extravagant architecture.
+Well, maybe you would, since now you know about Brunei’s tendency to build extravagant architecture.

 Istana Nurul Iman is where the royal family lives and is the seat of the Brunei government.
-Here, Sultan Bolkiah hosts foreign leaders and makes the important decisions.
+Here, Sultan Bolkiah hosts foreign leaders and makes the major decisions.
 Istana Nurul Iman officially opened in 1984, as Brunei’s modern era kicked off, after a full century as a British protectorate state.
-It’s only possible to enter the palace three days per year - during Hari Raya (Aidil Fitri).
-During the Hari Raya holiday, you are free to join a grand feast with thousands of others, then meet the Sultan or Queen.
+It’s only possible to enter the palace 3 days per year - during Hari Raya (Aidil Fitri).
+During this holiday, you are free to join a grand feast with thousands of others, then meet the Sultan or Queen.
 Apart from these 3 days, your best bet to catch a glimpse of the palace is through the Brunei River Mangrove Tour.
 To read more about Istana Nurul Iman, click here.

 16) Day Markets (Tamu Kianggeh, Tamu Tutong, Tudung Saji)

 While Gadong Night Market boasts the widest selection of food in the country, Brunei’s day markets have their own appeal.
 Tamu Kianggeh, the most popular day market in Brunei, is where you’ll find the most variety of local produce.
 The spice mounds here resemble the spice markets (souqs) of the Arab world.
 You’ll find them in many colors and sold by weight.
-If you enjoy day markets, consider visiting Tamu Tutong in the Tutong District, and Tudung Saji in the Belait District.
-You’ll find more localized food choices there.
+If you enjoy day markets, also consider visiting Tamu Tutong in Tutong District, and Tudung Saji in Belait District.
+You’ll see more localized food there.
 To read more about Brunei’s day markets, click here.

 17) Teraja Waterfall